 Hungarian Parliament by the Danube River.

-Budapest Attractions: Top 16
+Top 16 Budapest Attractions

 Welcome to a captivating journey through Budapest’s top attractions.
 In this guide, we’ll unveil the 16 must-visit places that define the heart and soul of Hungary’s capital.
 From historic landmarks to cultural treasures, get ready to explore the very best of Budapest.